 Supply Clergy provide liturgical leadership on occasional instances - as when parish clergy may be away on vacation or study leave - or during short-term intervals when there is a vacancy in a parish.
 Supply Clergy provide liturgical leadership and preaching at Sunday or designated weekday services only, and are not expected to attend to additional or on-going pastoral or administrative duties.

-If a Supply position is expected to extend beyond a single three-month period or to involve duties beyond liturgical leadership and preaching, the position should be redefined as Settled Part-Time.
+If a Supply position is expected to extend beyond a single three-month period or to involve duties beyond liturgical leadership and preaching, the position shall be redefined as Long-Term Supply, following further guidance explained for Clergy in Settled Appointments, Part-time on page 15.